AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 }
 ```

-## Adding Modal Triggers and Modal Windows in HTML
+{% include linkedHeading.html heading="Adding Modal Triggers and Modal Windows in HTML" level=2 %}

 Alright, time to add some more markup to our HTML.

 In our case, a modal will consist of the following:

-- `modal` wrapper, which creates an illusion of depth with a semi-transparent background.
+- `modal` wrapper, which creates an illusion of elevation with a semi-transparent background.
 - `modal-content`, which will contain all the elements of our modal.
 - `modal-header`, containing a title and the X button to close out of the modal window.